USA

 07Jul77

-This company obtained seven Series 201ACs from British Caledonian Airways Ltd between December 1981 and June 1982.
+This company obtained seven Series 201ACs from British Caledonian Airways Ltd between December 1981 and June 1982 in an all tourist 78 seat configuration.
 It also leased two aircraft from US Air, firstly a Series 204AF from early November 1982 to late November 1983 and then a Series 203AE from May to December 1983.
-A scheduled operation commenced on 27th January 1982 and at its peak served Bakersfield, Chico, Fresno, Los Angeles, Modesto, Monterey, Palm Springs, Redding, Sacramento, San Francisco, San Jose, Santa Barbara and Stockton in California.
-Portland, Redmond, Medford and Klamath Falls in Oregon, Boise in Idaho and Reno and Las Vegas in Nevada were also served.
+A scheduled operation commenced on 27th January 1982 and at its peak served Bakersfield, Chico, Fresno, Los Angeles, Modesto, Monterey, Oakland, Palm Springs, Redding, Medford and Klamath Falls in Oregon, Boise in Idaho, Reno and Las Vegas in Nevada and Spokane in Washington were also served.
 The company ceased operations on 2nd May 1984.

 Registration